DOI10.47051/SDWL4438

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..1820 Stenocercus iridescens is listed in this category because the species is widely distributed, abundant throughout its range, and considered to be facing no major immediate extinction threats.18 It is also found in at least 16 protected areas (Appendix 1).
 Although the species is widely distributed and tolerates moderate habitat degradation, its populations are fragmented and occur over an area where most (~66%) of the forest cover has been transformed into plantations and human settlements.21 Therefore, S. iridescens may qualify for a threatened category in the near future if its habitat continues to be destroyed.

-Distribution: Stenocercus iridescens is native to an estimated 58,468 km2 area on the Tumbesian lowlands and adjacent foothills of the Andes in Ecuador and southwestern Colombia.
-The species has been recorded at elevations between 0 and 2060 m (Fig. 2).
+Distribution: Stenocercus iridescens is native to an area of approximately 58,468 km2 on the Tumbesian lowlands and adjacent foothills of the Andes in Ecuador and southwestern Colombia (Fig. 2).

 Distribution of Stenocercus iridescens in Ecuador